sunpaq/VideoFaceDetect/README.md

 this demo must test on a real iOS device with front face camera to test on real iOS device you need an Apple developer account

+device orientation is fixed on landscape (home button left)